varnish/libvmod-tinykvm/docs/glossary.md

 Default: No shared memory

+* `address_space`

+The maximum accessible address, with a maximum limit of 512GB.
+This value will automatically be adjusted to accommodate `max_memory`.

+Granularity: 2 megabytes

 * `hugepages`

 Enable hugepages for the entire address space during initialization.
 Not recommended.
 Do *NOT* enable this unless you have enough hugepages allocated beforehand.